abolfazlshahsavaryyy/citizen_journal/README.md

 create_topic: 10/minute

 ask_question / answer_question: 5/minute
 ### JWT Authentication
+ - Access and refresh tokens generated using RSA256
-Access tokens valid for 15 minutes, refresh tokens for 7 days.
+ - Access tokens valid for 15 minutes, refresh tokens for 7 days

-Supports token rotation and blacklist after rotation.
+ - Blacklist system to prevent conflicts between refresh tokens
+ - Verification mechanism to ensure token validity

-Works with REST APIs (DRF Simple JWT) and GraphQL JWT integration.
+ - Supports both REST APIs and GraphQL integration

 ## How to Use the API

 Follow these steps to get the API service up and running locally: